StaysafeUK/api-prime/README.md

 # Prime Number API

-This API provides a simple way to find the prime factors of a given integer and list of prime numbers.
+This API provides a simple way to find the prime factors of a given integer, list of prime numbers, previous prime number, next prime numbers and all prime number api's.

 ## Index